 \subsection{Quadratic 0-cycles and quadratic degrees}

-\begin{num} Next, we recall a few definitions of Chow-Witt groups suitable for our needs.\footnote{We focus on zero cycles and emphasize (quadratic) cycles rather than cycle classes.} We fix a base field $k$, not necessarily perfect but finitely generated over a perfect field $k_0$.\footnote{This is to be able to use the written account on Chow-Witt groups.
-This assumption will be removed in \cite{DFJ}.}
+\begin{num} Next, we recall a few definitions of Chow-Witt groups suitable for our needs.\footnote{We focus on zero cycles and emphasize (quadratic) cycles rather than cycle classes.} We fix a base field $k$, not necessarily perfect.

 Given a finitely generated extension field $K/k$, we let $K_*^{MW}(K)$ be the Milnor-Witt ring of $K$ (see \cite[Def.
-3.1]{MorLNM}).
+3.1]{MorLNM}, or \cite{Deg18}).
 Given an invertible $K$-vector space $\mathcal L$, we define the twisted Milnor-Witt ring of $K$ by the formula in \cite[Rem.
 3.21]{MorLNM}

 where $\cL^\times=\cL-\{0\}$, using the action of $K^\times$ on $K_*^{MW}(K)$ via the canonical map $K^\times \rightarrow \GW(K)=K_0^{MW}(K)$.